Oklahoma

 - Medical information and health insurance information

-The 2026 amendments significantly expanded this definition.
-Before SB 626, the law only covered Social Security numbers, driver's license numbers, and financial account numbers.
+The 2026 amendments expanded this definition significantly.
+Before SB 626, the law covered only Social Security numbers, driver's license numbers, and financial account numbers.
 The addition of biometric data, medical information, and electronic credentials reflects the evolving landscape of digital identity theft.

 Personal information does not include data lawfully obtained from publicly available sources or from federal, state, or local government records made available to the general public.